-The first stage of EDMOD is an age-specific enrollment model in which these enrollment rates are projected and applied to age-specific population projections from the U.S. Census Bureau.
+The first stage of EDMOD is an age-specific enrollment model in which these enrollment rates are projected and applied to agespecific population projections from the U.S. Census Bureau.
 This stage includes all ages for students enrolled in grades K-12 and for students enrolled in colleges and universities.
 This stage, which is used separately for each sex, consists of the following categories: (1) nursery and kindergarten; (2) elementary grades 1-8; (3) secondary grades 9-12; (4) full-time college enrollment; and (5) part-time college enrollment.

 At the postsecondary level, projections of full-time and part-time college enrollments were considered only for ages 16 and over.
 College enrollment is negligible for earlier ages.
 Full-time and part-time enrollments are modeled separately, with each model run by sex.
 Within an enrollment category, where applicable, college enrollment rates were projected by individual ages 16 through 24 and for the age groups 25 to 29, 30 to 34, and 35 years and over.
 Three alternative projections were made using various economic assumptions.
-Table A-3 shows enrollment rates for 2005 and middle alternative projected enrollment rates for 2011 and 2016.
+Table A-3 shows enrollment rates for 2012 and 2017.
 Table A-4 shows the estimated equations used to project the enrollments for men by attendance status.
 Table A-5 shows the estimated equations used to project enrollment rates for women by attendance status.